 If there is any bank financing involved for the project we would also begin providing them the necessary information at this stage.

 V. Nuts and Bolts [Construction Documents]: Continuing together with client feedback A-MDM develops the detailed construction and specification documents to permit and build the project.
 Materials, finishes, products, and other requirements are finalized during this phase.
-At the end the construction documents are provided to the contractor for final pricing, time line and the ownercontractor agreement.
+In the end the construction documents are provided to the contractor for final pricing, timeline, and the owner-contractor agreement.

 VI.
 Permitting and Approvals: The contractor submits the construction documents to the building department to obtain all necessary permits for construction.
 A-MDM will address any questions or comments from the contractor or local permitting officials during this phase.

 VII.
-Getting it Built [Construction Administration]: During construction A-MDM acts as the owners representative agent.
-We assist the client and contractor regarding interpretation and clarification of documents and/or design intentions.
-We make regular site visits to review progress, workmanship and quality.
-We approve contractor shop drawings, respond to request for additional information, and determine direction for any necessary changes.
-A-MDM normally reviews construction progress prior to certifying owner/bank payments to the contractor and maintains authority to reject work that does not conform to the design documents.
+Getting it Built [Construction Administration]: During construction A-MDM acts as the owner's representative agent.
+We assist the client and contractor regarding the interpretation and clarification of documents and/or design intentions.
+We make regular site visits to review progress, workmanship, and quality.
+We approve contractor shop drawings, respond to a request for additional information, and determine the direction for any necessary changes.
+A-MDM normally reviews construction progress prior to certifying owner/bank payments to the contractor and maintains the authority to reject work that does not conform to the design documents.
 Consistent communication must be maintained throughout the construction process.

 VIII.
 Finishing Up [Project Closeout]: Upon substantial completion of construction A-MDM will inspect the work with the owner to check conformance with the design documents and verify any work to be completed or corrected by the contractor prior to final payment.